 Cryptocurrencies allowed to significantly lower the transaction provision fees.
 In some cases even twofold.
 A remarkable example in the discussion about lowering costs is Bitcoin Cash and Ripple which keeps transaction fees below one cent.
 Another advantage of digital wallets with decentralized cryptocurrency is the protection of private data and anonymity in comparison to traditional credit cards.
 Blockchains, the underlying mechanisms of cryptocurrencies, have made microtransactions efficient for both sellers and buyers ensuring also its security, high speed and availability.
 Blockchain technology is based on the transactions database spread across different computers.
 Customers instead of having multiple accounts in different services can use an online crypto wallet.

-The blockchain technology has energized micropayment systems and the whole infrastructure connected with it.
-While earlier sending small amounts of money was seen as costly, because you still had to pay transaction fees, there were some indicators that micropayments could work
+Blockchain technology has energized micropayment systems and the whole infrastructure connected with it.
+While earlier sending small amounts of money was seen as costly, because you still had to pay transaction fees, there were some indicators that micropayments could work in a more profitable way.

 This demand intimated that it was technically feasible and profitable to deploy financial services over mobile networks.
 The big picture showed that mCommerce might fill a major service gap in developing countries which is critical to their social and economic evolution.
 Practice shows that the range of features accessible in particular environments can be applied elsewhere if the target markets are similar.
 With only minor variations from the mainstream, the features of all systems need to include: